 YouthWorks gives teens and young adults in Baltimore real-world experiences that help develop essential skills such as proper dress and give exposure to career options and pathways, and the program prepares our future workforce for successful careers.

 We urge faculty and staff to identify opportunities with their departments where young people could gain job skills and a meaningful educational and mentoring experience.
-This program has been a win-win for the University of Maryland, Baltimore and the program participants.
+This program has been a win-win for the UMB and the program participants.

 Departments that wish to have a summer youth worker should complete a job order form.

 When looking for a job as a 14-year-old high school freshman, Alexandra Odom quickly realized that her options were few.
 Though she was eligible to work with a work permit, few employers were willing to hire someone so young.
 After learning about the YouthWorks program from her older sister, she was eager to apply.
 Her first position with the program took place the summer after her freshman year, in Chinquapin Park, where she contributed to a team of youth whose goal was to maintain and beautify the park.

 Since her first YouthWorks position in the summer of 2009, Alexandra has spent six of the past seven summers in the program.
 With positions ranging from working in public parks to higher education, all of her YouthWorks positions have played a unique part in contributing to her goal to be a historian and professor of African-American history.

 "The experience I gained as a YouthWorks student has been invaluable!" she says.
 "In my early years I was able to cultivate a strong work ethic and develop interpersonal skills necessary for success in a professional setting in a pretty low stakes environment."